IgniteUI/help-topics/topics/02_Controls/Editors/03_igNumericEditor/05_Migrating_to_the_new_igNumericEditor.md

 Option| Previously| Now
 ---|---|---
-animationHideDuration animationShowDuration|Used to set animation duration when drop-down list is displayed/hidden.|These options are removed.
-New option [dropDownAnimationDuration](#dropDownAnimationDuration) is added to control the drop-down list animation duration. button|This option was used to set visibility of spin and drop-down button.|This option is renamed to `buttonType` to better communicate what it does. dataMode|Members of type 'string' and 'number' were supported.|Members of type 'number' are not supported. decimalSeparator|This option set the character, which is used as decimal separator.|This option is renamed to `numericDecimalSeparator` to better communicate what it does.
+animationHideDuration animationShowDuration|Used to set animation duration when drop-down list is displayed/hidden.|These options are replaced by new option `dropDownAnimationDuration` that controls the drop-down list animation duration. button|This option was used to set visibility of spin and drop-down button.|This option is renamed to `buttonType` to better communicate what it does. dataMode|Members of type 'string' and 'number' were supported.|Members of type 'number' are not supported. decimalSeparator|This option set the character, which is used as decimal separator.|This option is renamed to `numericDecimalSeparator` to better communicate what it does.